Frequently Asked Questions

 Yes, FC Boulder is a 501(c)3 non-profit organization.
 All contributions to our club are tax deductible.
 Our federal tax ID number is: 84-1249607.

-How does FC Boulder decide who gets an award?
+How does FC Boulder decide who is awarded financial assistance?

 The profiles of families receiving assistance range widely… single parent households, families with multiple children participating in soccer, grandparents who are legal guardians of their grandchildren, even young adults who may be presently living on their own and providing for their own needs.
 For all applicants, a rigorous process is used to determine those families that are eligible for aid.
 Families with a demonstrated annual income of less than $55,000 are eligible to apply for financial assistance.
 Please see the “Who we Help” page of the website for a more detailed description of the process we use to identify qualifying families.

 How does FC Boulder decide how much each player receives?

 Awards amounts are determined through the use a structured and objective set of criteria.
 Annual gross household income, as well as the total number of members living in the household, are primary indicators of the award category into which each eligible player and family qualifies.

 How much should I give?

 Why are registration fees not enough?

 Registration fees are calculated based on the hard cost of fielding a team in our Club.
 The registration fee cover the following (note – this is not a comprehensive list): referees, field and facility rental, coaching stipend, mandatory player insurance, state registration fees, select tournament entry fee, and much more.
 A portion of each fee also covers the operating costs of the Club, such as rent, club administration, equipment, supplies, etc. It can add up quickly, no doubt.
 However, it is important to note that registration fees are NOT used to pay for players receiving financial assistance.

-I would like to support the FC Boulder Financial Assistance Program, give am uncomfortable giving $30.
-What do I do?
+I would like to support the FC Boulder Foundation, but I am uncomfortable giving a large gift – what do I do?